China prosecuting tycoon who considered Kushner investment

 BEIJING (AP) - The founder of one of China's biggest insurers, who had discussed possibly investing in a Manhattan skyscraper owned by the family of U.S. President Donald Trump's son-in-law and adviser, will be prosecuted for financial offenses and regulators have taken control of his company, the government announced Friday.

 Anbang Insurance Group chairman Wu Xiaohui is charged with improper fundraising and "taking others' money," according to a statement by the Shanghai prosecutor's office.
-It gave no details and there was no indication the charges were linked to Wu's talks with the family of Jared Kushner, which ended last March with no deal.
+It gave no details and there was no indication the charges were linked to Wu's talks with Jared Kushner's family, which ended last March with no deal.

 Regulators took control of Anbang, which owns Manhattan's Waldorf Astoria Hotel, to protect its solvency and consumer rights, the China Insurance Regulatory Commission said on its website.
 It said the company will be run by a committee of officials from China's central bank, foreign exchange regulator and other agencies.